4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 ## Enter: The Kidney Specialists
 The full blood results came back.
 And the numbers were approaching dangerous territory across the board.
 What was thought to be food poisoning turned out to be kidney damage.
 Now, things were serious.

-More doctors came and went. it was originally frustrating to watch the uncertainty persist, and I briefly considered transferring to Mount Elizabeth.
+Doctors rotated in and out, many, I realised on Saturday duty, came to check on this medical oddity.
+It was originally frustrating to watch the uncertainty persist, and I briefly considered transferring to Mount Elizabeth.
 Then Prof Hoey (Head of the NUH Nephrology Department and Adjunct Professor at Yong Loo Lin School of Medicine) dropped by and for the first time, concrete instructions were given to the nurses and I heard some semblance of a plan.

 <details>
     <summary>The Silverlining</summary>